 At ISS we aim to develop worldly learners and it needs the entire community to work together to do this.
-Here in the Middle School we look forward to working with you in helping our students realise their potential.
+We look forward to working with you in helping our students realise their potential.

 Here's to a great academic year.